 Classes & EventsWellness ProgramsHealth & Wellness Center

-There is really no way to know for sure if you’re going to get breast cancer, though certain risk factors can make it more likely.
-However, having one or more risk factors does not necessarily mean that you will get breast cancer.
+There is really no way to know for sure if you’re going to get breast cancer.
+Certain risk factors can make it more likely, but having 1 or more does not necessarily mean that you will get breast cancer.
 In fact, you can have all the risk factors and never get breast cancer, or you can have no known risk factors and still get the disease.

 If you agree with any of the following bolded statements, you may be at an increased risk of developing breast cancer.
 Some risk factors are out of your control, such as your age or family history.
-Others, like drinking one or more alcoholic drinks a day or taking hormones, are factors you can control.
+Others, like drinking 1 or more alcoholic drinks a day, or taking hormones, are factors you can control.

 Each time you agree with a statement, ask yourself if you are doing all that you can to control that particular risk factor.
 It may seem difficult, but your efforts can have a big payoff in terms of your health and quality of life.
-Ask your doctors and loved ones to help think of ways that you can lower your risk for breast cancer.
+Ask your health care providers and loved ones to help think of ways that you can lower your risk for breast cancer.

-Know that researchers are continuing to study some of these factors to determine how much they can increase your risk for breast cancer.
+Know that researchers continue to study some of these factors to determine how much they can increase your risk for breast cancer.
 In some cases, more studies are needed to confirm the link to breast cancer.

 Both men and women can get breast cancer.
 But most of the cases occur in women.
 Being a woman is the main risk factor for breast cancer.

 Age is your next biggest risk factor.
 The older you are, the more likely you will get the disease.
 In fact, most breast cancers are found in women older than age 55.
-Though you can’t do anything to reduce this risk factor, as you get older, you can avoid those risk factors that are in your control.
+Though you can’t do anything to reduce this risk factor, you can avoid those risk factors that are in your control.

-If you’ve had cancer in one breast, you’re at an increased risk of getting it in the other breast.
-Keep all your follow-up appointments with your doctor and have yearly mammograms.
+If you’ve had cancer in 1 breast, you’re at an increased risk of getting it in the other breast.
+Keep all your follow-up appointments with your health care provider and have yearly mammograms.

 If any female relative in your family (including your grandmother, mother, aunt, sister, or daughter) has had breast cancer, you have a higher risk of getting it, too.
 Your risk doubles if the woman is your mother, sister, or daughter.
-And it’s even higher if your relative had cancer in both breasts or it was diagnosed before she went through menopause.
-Some research has shown a genetic link between women in the same family who have breast cancer.
+And it’s even higher if your relative had cancer in both breasts, or if it was diagnosed before she went through menopause.
+Research shows a genetic link between women in the same family who have breast cancer.
 If breast cancer runs in your family, you can have genetic testing to find out if you have that abnormal gene.
 If you do, you can explore options to help prevent the disease.
 But just because you have the abnormal gene doesn’t mean you’ll get breast cancer.
-Therefore, it’s best to have genetic counseling first to know whether or not to get tested and to know what to do after testing.
-Some women choose to have one or both breasts surgically removed.
+Therefore, it’s best to have genetic counseling first to know whether or not to get tested, and to know what to do after testing.
+Some women choose to have 1 or both breasts surgically removed.
 Removing a healthy breast as a preventive measure is called a prophylactic mastectomy.
 Since surgery carries its own set of risks, talk this option over carefully with your doctor before making a decision.

 Researchers think that the longer your breast tissue is exposed to estrogen, the more likely it is that you will get breast cancer.
-If you’re menstruating it means your ovaries are still producing estrogen, a hormone that increases your risk for breast cancer.
+If you’re menstruating, it means your ovaries are still producing estrogen.
+This is a hormone that increases your risk for breast cancer.
 Therefore, the longer you have been having your period, the higher your risk.